Betterez/btrz-http-service/README.md

     let handler = new RequestHandler();
     let swaggerHandler = swaggerRequestHandler(handler);

+Just like in Express with Connect, "multiple callback functions that behave just like middleware" can be given to swaggerRequestHandler, and they will be called one after the other.
+Middleware callbacks must have the following signature: function (req, res, next) The last argument of swaggerRequestHandler must always be a Handler instance implementing "getSpec()" and "handler(req, res)" methods.
+An example:

+    let swaggerRequestHandler = require("btrz-service-req-res").swaggerRequestHandler;
+    let handler = new RequestHandler();
+    let swaggerHandler = swaggerRequestHandler(passportAuthenticate, otherMiddleware, handler);

 * Success/Error handlers

 Success handler expects data to be send with 200 OK status code.